JoshuaBensemann/Data-Science-Nailgun/README.md

 ### 3. Analyze Results with Post-Experiment Tool

-After running the experiment, use the `post-experiment` command to analyze results and generate predictions:
+After running the experiment, use the `post-experiment` command or the demo script to analyze results and generate predictions:

 ```bash
 # Analyze the latest experiment (replace with your experiment directory)